What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 Cavapoos are known for their long, fluffy tails, which, when relaxed, typically stick straight out behind them.

-Cavapoos are a mix breed that takes traits from both the Poodle and the Cavalier King Charles Spaniel, therefore their tails can appear very different according to whichever parent dog that take after.
+Cavapoos are a mixed breed that takes traits from both the Poodle and the Cavalier King Charles Spaniel, therefore their tails can appear very different according to whichever parent dog they take after.

-While the tails of some Cavapoos are able to curl elegantly from their backs, the tails of other Cavapoos are more like those of Cavalier Spaniels and hang behind them.
+While the tails of some Cavapoos can curl elegantly from their backs, the tails of other Cavapoos are more like those of Cavalier Spaniels and hang behind them.

-Some Cavapoos have tails that are able to stand straight up on their own similar to a Poodle’s tail.
+Some Cavapoos have tails that can stand straight up on their own similar to a Poodle’s tail.

 If your Cavapoo only has a stubby stump for a tail, then it has most likely had its tail docked.